 Sorting the clothes

-For the cold season, your little one’s wardrobe should not lack cotton T-shirts, long-sleeved blouses, thick tracksuits, a jacket, and a waterproof jumpsuit.
+For the cold season, your little one’s wardrobe key essential items for the colder months are, long-sleeved blouses, thick tracksuits, a jacket, and a rainsuit or puddlesuit.

-If your child is old enough, involve him in sorting the clothes and choosing the new ones.
+If your child is old enough, involve them in sorting the clothes.

 Storage of kids’ clothes

-Once you’ve decided what clothes to keep and you bought the things your little one needs, it’s time to store them.
+Once decided what clothes to keep and bought the things your little one needs, it’s time to store them.
 Make sure that you only keep what’s necessary.

-When it comes to storing clothes, there are some tricks to make them take up less space in your closet:
+When it comes to storing clothes, there are some tricks to take up less space in your wardrobe:

 - Roll the T-shirts and underwear;

 - Store blouses horizontally.
-You will form rows that will allow you to see them all at a glance, and take out the ones you want without displacing the others;
+You will form rows so you can see them all at a glance, and take out the ones you want without displacing the others;

-- Fold your jeans and pants in four.
+- Fold your jeans and trousers in quarters.
 The first step is to fold them in half, then fold them once more.

 Make sure you protect thick clothes from insects such as moths.
 Did you know that there are natural solutions to keep them away?
 These include cedar oil, chestnuts, lavender, or cloves.

 Another thing you should consider when storing clothes is to place them at your child’s level.
-If you want to teach him to dress up alone for school or kindergarten, it’s important to be easy to get everything he needs.
-Also, if you need boxes/containers, choose some transparent ones to see what is stored in them.
+If you want to teach them get dressed for school or nursery, it’s important to have easy access to everything he needs.
+Also, if you need boxes/containers, choose some transparent ones so you can see what is stored in them.

-Don’t forget to decorate the closet!
-Give it personality according to your little one’s favorite style and things.
-Let them choose a theme and you can print cute stickers according to it.
-This will motivate your child to keep the storage space organized.
+Don’t forget to decorate the wardrobe!
+Give it personality and choose something that suits your little one’s personality or includes their favorite things.
+Let them choose a theme and you can print cute stickers.
+This will motivate your child to keep the storage space organised.

-Textile waste is one of the top sources of environmental pollution, after those in the oil industry.
+Textile waste is one of the top sources of environmental pollution, after the oil industry.
 Don’t throw away kids’ clothes that don’t fit your little one anymore!
-If they’re in a good state, give them to younger siblings, cousins, or other good friends.
+If they’re in a good condition, give them to younger siblings, cousins, or other good friends.
 If they’re damaged, there are organizations or even high street stores that will recycle them.

 You can also look for creative ideas to give them a new look or donate them.
-Search on the internet for a map of local centers where you can donate kid’s clothes near you.
+Search the internet for a map of local centres where you can donate kid’s clothes.